FuelLabs/sway-rfcs/rfcs/0000-changes-lifecyle.md

 ## LSP

-LSP can take advantage of specific error messages, and suggest user to enable the corresponding feature.
+LSP can take advantage of specific error messages, and suggest users to enable the corresponding feature.

 ## CST, AST and Typed Tree